AdobeDocs/advertising.en/help/dsp/introduction/features/cross-device-solutions.md

 ### Enable People-Based Attribution Measurement

-If you would like to activate cross-device attribution measurement, contact your [!DNL Adobe] account team.
+If you would like to activate cross-device attribution measurement, contact your Adobe Account Team.

 ### Set Up Conversion Reports for Cross-Device Conversion Attribution